PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 The new possibilities opened by Machine Learning, as described in chapter \ref{sec:ml} force developers to change their development lifecycle in a drastic way if they want to develop a Machine Learning based Artificial Intelligence.
 This lifecycle will be described and explained in the following chapter.

 Important to mention is, that instead of code the developers have to produce for a specified objective, in Machine Learning the developers get some data as input and must train a model with this data to meet the objective.
+This objective can not be evaluated by common methods of verifying the functionalities of a software.
+Instead it has to be evaluated by measuring the accordance of the calculated output with the true output with explicit testing data.

 To simplify the process described in this chapter an example data set will be given and in the process of explaining the single steps this data will be used to exemplify these.
 This dataset can be seen below.

 \begin{table}[htb]
 \centering